Fonteira Vaddo - Villa C

 A three-bedroom villa that’s part of the larger Fonteira Vaddo complex comprising eight luxurious villas in North Goa, Fonteira Vaddo Villa C offers a quiet, comfortable stay.
 Set on a green patch of land in Assagao, with its cobblestone streets evoking memories of traditional Portuguese villages or vaddos, the villa is perfect for a family vacation in Goa.

-Assagao is a fashionable residential area in close proximity to the bustling Vagator and Ashwem, both of which come with buzzing restaurants, bars, markets and clubs.
+Assagao is a fashionable residential area in close proximity to bustling Vagator and Ashwem, both of which come with buzzing restaurants, bars, markets and clubs.
 Bring your pets along, the villa welcomes them too.
 You will find plenty of opportunities to relax here - within its cosy study where you can read that book you’ve always wanted to; the living room, where you can play a board game with your group; or the terrace or pool area, where you can sunbathe or kick back with a relaxing cocktail.
-The gazebo is also a great place to enjoy alfresco meals, served by the villa staff, stirred by up the skilled cook.
+The gazebo is also a great place to enjoy alfresco meals, served by the villa staff, stirred by up the skilled cook (extra charge).

 The villa itself pays homage to traditional Goan architecture, landscapes and cultural influences.
 Done up in calming hues of beige, brown and white, it has antique furniture which has been repurposed, while retaining a distressed finish.
 You’ll get your dose of green here too, as the villa features a lush lawn by the pool as well as potted plants throughout the living and common areas.

 Amenities such as coffee machines, music players, WiFi, and television sets keep you busy.
 Should you feel the need to venture out, a seven-seater car can be hired for a small fee - or you can get your own car and park in the ample front courtyard.